Applyra

 If you ship one app and track maybe 200 keywords across two countries, you don't need 2,000 keyword slots, two team seats, or 100 competitor slots per app.
 You need a tool that costs less than your monthly ChatGPT subscription and shows you where your rankings moved overnight.

-Asolytics Start plan / month
+Asolytics entry plan / month

 $9.99